tokenring-ai/wikipedia/README.md

 ## Providers

 This package does not use a provider registry pattern.
-The WikipediaService is a standalone service class that implements TokenRingService.
+The `WikipediaService` is a standalone service class that implements `TokenRingService`.

 ## RPC Endpoints